budostylz/Vantra/README.md

 ## PressureWashing

-## JavaScript to React State Automation
+## JavaScript to React State Automation - Flow Programming

-1. fttco-animate: Apply Parallex to component.
-Remove ftco-animate. - /src/components/common/GlobalHeroWrap1.tsx
+ a.
+Use main.js or other JavaScript files as a reference